 Also, a word on repairing vs writing off your vehicle.
 When it comes to insurance claims, remember that the depreciated value of your vehicle will be considered.
 The older it gets, the smaller the payment will be.
 Your insurance company assumes that old age exposes some parts of your car to wear and tear.
 That means you are almost always better off repairing your vehicle rather than scrapping it.

 Finally, if you’re dealing with another driver, the liability will be determined by fault, as mandated by Washington state laws.
 Washington is a pure comparative negligence state where the one at fault is responsible for the damage.

 To give the collision repair and auto body technicians a clear picture of your car’s condition, they will come up with a blueprint.
 This will be their map toward repairing your vehicle in a systematic process.
 The parts will be torn down for further examination.
 This is where more damage can surface that the auto body service center missed on their visual inspection.
 A reliable auto body repair shop will contact you and your insurance company right away to adjust the estimate if needed.
 Don’t worry, this happens regularly and is part of the way the industry works.

 Some insurance companies will request disassembly first before catering to your insurance claim.
 This way, all the damages are documented and there’s no need for adjustments in the future.
 It’s also your insurer’s way of making sure that you’re not scamming the claim.

 Take note that you have the last say about when the vehicle repairs are to start.
 If your vehicle is still in a drivable state, you can wait until all the materials are ready before the repair begins.
-But before giving the green light to your Seattle or Bellevue auto body repair shop, check with your insurance company that everything is settled.
+But before giving the green light to your Seattle or other area auto body repair shop, check with your insurance company that everything is settled.

 Metal and Frame Repair